Pyraustinae

 (NCBI-index: 1.140612)

-In line with its name, the Fenland Pearl (Anania perlucidalis) has a forewing that is round and has a pearly translucent white color with a dark moon-shaped spot halfway down the costa.
+In line with its name, the Fenland Pearl (Anania perlucidalis) has a round forewing and a pearly translucent white colour with a dark moon-shaped spot halfway down the costa.
 On both the fore- and hindwing, two dark brown wavy lines are visible along the termen, the outermost of which is wider than the inner.
-The flying period in one generation is from June to August and the wingspan is 21-23mm.
+The flying period in one generation is from June to August, and the wingspan is 21-23mm.
 The larvae feed on the underside of a rolled leaf.
 Host plant: Creeping Thistle and Marsh Thistle.
 Dutch name: Donkere coronamot.
 Frisian name:

 Flying period: